Section 4 Intro to the Memory and Aging Center

 • Clinical-Pathological Case Conferences (CPCs)

-Typically about once a month on Tuesdays (in place of Tuesday lectures) from 3-5pm
+Typically about once a month on Tuesdays from 3-5pm

 This is a dynamic and interactive experience where MAC fellows first present an interesting/unique patient case, complete with family history, social context, and clinical examination/neuropsychological findings.
 MAC faculty and staff are encouraged to ask questions and discuss potential diagnoses for the patient.
 Cases conclude with an overview of the presentation, neuroimaging, and key findings from autopsy.